Fabric Initialization and Switch Discovery

 In the Work pane, click the Nodes Pending Registration tab.

-Switches in the Nodes Pending Registration tab table can have the following conditions:
+Switches in the Nodes Pending Registration tab table may be in one of these conditions:

 • A newly discovered but unregistered node has a node ID of 0 and has no IP address.